 Hi Guys!
 I’ve got a fun small sewing project for you today!
-This 4th of July Banner tutorial.
-Amy from Ameroonie designs is back with us again this time to share a tutorial for a Chenille Star Banner.
+This DIY 4th of July Banner tutorial.
+Amy from Ameroonie Designs is back with us again, this time to share a tutorial for a Chenille Star-Banner.
 If you’re looking for some fun DIY 4th of July Decorations, then I think you’ll love this pattern!

 Can someone have too many banners?
 I often ask myself this question, and the answer is always a resounding, “NO!”
 I love adding them to gallery walls, as part of seasonal decorations, in place of a wreath on a door- there are just so many ways to use a banner.

 Today I’m going to share with you the pattern to make this small patriotic banner decorated with a faux chenille star.

 4th of July Banner Supplies

 - Marking pens

 - Star Template: Download on the Sewing Templates page

 Two 9″ X 12″ rectangles from banner fabric

 One 8 ¾″ X 11 ¾″ rectangle from stabilizer

 Six 6″ stars from white fabric- print pattern for the star I used here